Brendan-Keeter/Brendan-Keeter.github.io/docs/Component_Selection.md

 ![alt text](VoltReg3.webp)
 [Link to Texas Instruments LDO voltage regulator](https://www.mouser.com/ProductDetail/Texas-Instruments/TPS70102PWP?qs%3DbkMXpVdiF41JmXPuczOpzA%3D%3D%26mgh%3D1%26srsltid%3DAfmBOoqtSqjdChy1NdfwYW6UW45uYxGgOzW0J132YBuycw3jOd45rfBqCuM%26gQT%3D1)

+### Product choice for Voltage regulator: Product 2
+The Texas Instruments IC Voltage Regulator is the option I chose as it is both the correct size and amperage that is needed for this subsystem of the project.
+While the other 2 options were both good choices, product 1 was very limited in its capacity to output amperage and would be very difficult to solder based on its size.
+Product 3 was very good, however it had more pins than needed for this part of the project, so product 2 was perfect in both total pins and ease for soldering.

 ## LED Array
 The LED array is important as it allows for a physical signal that the Wifi module is working and that the product is on.